European exporters in China shift trade to avoid US tariffs

 European governments have criticized President Donald Trump's approach but have resisted Chinese efforts to recruit them as allies in their dispute.

-Tariffs are a "dangerous and very blunt instrument" to settle disputes, Harborn said.
+Tariffs are "dangerous and very blunt instrument" to settle disputes, Harborn said.

 "We share the concerns expressed by the American side," he said.
 "But there are better and less risky ways to deal with these problems."